rhysd/actionlint/README.md

 | `2`    | The command failed due to invalid command line option   |
 | `3`    | The command failed due to some fatal error              |

-# Use actionlint as library
+# Use actionlint as a library

 actionlint can be used from Go programs.
 See [the documentation][apidoc] to know the list of all APIs.
 It contains workflow file parser built on top of `go-yaml/yaml`, expression `${{ }}` lexer/parser/checker, etc.